Audio/MIDI Busses Mixer Strips

 |Set sends gain to 0dB||For all the sends to this bus, put the send fader at the default position, 0dB (100% of th signal is sent)|

 Connecting a track to a bus

-Depending on the user's workflow and the way busses are used, 2 possibilities exists:
+Depending on the user's workflow and the way busses are used, two possibilities exists: